Moore College of Art and Design: Philadelphia School of Design for Women

 The first principal of the school was drawing teacher Anne Hill, who held the position from 1850 until her death in 1852.
 She was replaced by Elizabeth Speakman, a 25-year-old art teacher.
 Speakman's credentials were called into question by designer Thomas Braidwood in February 1853, leading to a period of contention over the administration of the school between Sarah Peter and a committee from the Franklin Institute.
 Thomas Braidwood returned two years later as principal, and served in the position from 1856 to 1873.
 Elizabeth Croasdale took over as principal in 1873.
-At the beginning of Croasdale’s tenure, older women comprised the majority of students, but demographics began to shift to younger women throughout her time as principal.
+At the beginning of Croasdale's tenure, older women comprised the majority of students, but demographics began to shift to younger women throughout her time as principal.
 Emily Sartain took over as principal in 1886.

 Several members of the Sartain family played a large role in the development of the Philadelphia School of Design for Women.
 John Sartain, an engraver, was elected to the board of directors in 1868, serving as board vice president from 1873 to 1887.
 Emily Sartain, his daughter, served as principal for 33 years, retiring in 1920.
-Beginning in 1887, Emily’s brother, William, also taught a portrait painting class at the school.
+Beginning in 1887, Emily's brother, William, also taught a portrait painting class at the school.

-John’s granddaughter and Emily’s niece, Harriet Sartain, who graduated from the Philadelphia School of Design for Women in 1892, took over as the school’s first dean in 1920.
+John's granddaughter and Emily's niece, Harriet Sartain, who graduated from the Philadelphia School of Design for Women in 1892, took over as the school's first dean in 1920.
 By the time Harriet took over for Emily, the school said it had trained about 11,000 women in fine and applied arts.

-Although it’s unclear why the administrative title changed, Harold Rice became the school’s first president in 1947, remaining in the position until 1963.
+Although it is unclear why the administrative title changed, Harold Rice became the school's first president in 1947, remaining in the position until 1963.
 The title of the administrative head of the school has remained “president” or “acting president” since 1947.
 In 2022, Cathy Young became president.